 Old Favorites and New Flames

 With a carefully selected docket of vintage collectibles and modern exotics, Gooding & Company’s Amelia Island Auction has earned its reputation as one of the East Coast’s premier auto auctions.
-A highlight of this year’s sale is the 1957 Jaguar XKSS that’s poised to reach 8-figures, as well as eleven cars predicted to fetch over a million dollars.
+A highlight of this year’s sale is the 1957 Jaguar XKSS.
+It is poised to reach 8-figures, as well as eleven cars predicted to fetch over a million dollars.
 Here are a few of our team‘s favorites from the lineup Gooding is bringing to the Amelia Island Concours d’Elegance weekend.

 Juan Garcia, Premier’s West Coast Sales Manager, is watching the 1961 Alfa Romeo Giulietta at Lot 10.
-As a Giulietta with the Sprint specification, this stylish coupe boasts an efficient 100 bhp 1.3 liter engine – the perfect steed for a vintage rally.
+As a Giulietta with the Sprint specification, this stylish coupe boasts an efficient 100 bhp 1.3 liter engine.
+Therefore, the perfect steed for a vintage rally.
 Still wearing a bare metal restoration from the 80s and its original, aerodynamic Bertone coachwork, this Alfa is a poster-child for preservation

 As the owner of a 1967 Mustang Fastback, Southwest Sales Manager Michelle Yancey has a personal connection to the 1968 Shelby GT500 at Lot 8.
-Its 428 cubic inch “Cobra Jet” V-8 made it one of the most powerful production muscle cars, while power-steering and disk brakes kept it quite livable.
+Its 428 cubic inch “Cobra Jet” V-8 made it one of the most powerful production muscle cars.
+Additionally, power-steering and disk brakes keep it quite livable.
 Aptly coined the “King of the Road,” this convertible is the ultimate iteration of the Ford Mustang.

 The pristine Aston Martin DB4 at Lot 52 has caught the eye of Northeast Sales Manager Keith Neelans.
 The DB4’s uprated 4.2 liter straight-six develops 303 bph, held in check by four-wheel disk brakes and independent front suspension.
 Exhibited at the New York International Auto Show in 1960 and finished in Snow Shadow Grey over red Connolly leather, this Aston Martin is as at home on a concours green as it is on the road.